A bonus of 12 tips for the aspiring writer to help your creative juices flow!

 You’ve been writing for a while, and it’s quietly taken over your life, only it doesn’t pay.
 Starting was the easy part.
 The creativity just poured out of you, and you marvelled at the wisdom arising from your inner-world.
 If only someone would pay you a dollar for it.

 You rush home to brew another cup of tea, whilst lamenting your youth, and those missed opportunities.
-New words begin to swarm in your mind and before you have time to sip, you race off to find any scrap piece of paper and a pen (those ever elusive pens!), lest you forget the perfect sentence that has suddenly formed like smoke rings before your eyes.
+New words begin to swarm in your mind and before you have time to sip, you race off to find any scrap piece of paper and a pen (those ever-elusive pens!), lest you forget the perfect sentence that has suddenly formed like smoke rings before your eyes.

-A few tips for the aspiring writer
+12 Tips for the aspiring writer

 - Regardless of your circumstances, it’s your birthright to be able to express yourself freely, and writing is a fabulous way to do this!